Jabez Leftwich: Career

 Bedford County voters elected Leftwich to represent them several times, beginning in 1801 when he became one of Bedford County's representatives (part-time) in the Virginia House of Delegates, and won re-election annually until 1809.
 Except for the term that began December 3, 1805, he served alongside Isaac Otey, then served with Samuel Hancock, who had succeeded his brother and whom he had defeated in 1809.

 During the War of 1812, Leftwich served as inspector general in the Virginia state militia, with the rank of colonel on the staff of his brother, Brigadier General Joel Leftwich.

 Leftwich was elected in 1820 as a Democratic-Republican representative to the 17th United States Congress and was reelected in 1822 as a Crawford Democratic-Republican representative to the 18th United States Congress.
 He was an unsuccessful candidate for reelection in 1824.

 Within two years after his congressional term expired in 1825, Leftwich moved to Madison County, Alabama, where he was a farmer and merchant.
 In his later years, he served in the Alabama House of Representatives.

-Leftwich farmed using enslaved labor, as did his father and brothers.
-In the 1810 census, he owned 14 enslaved people.
+Leftwich farmed using slave labor, as did his father and brothers.
+In the 1810 census, he owned 14 slaves.
 A decade later, he owned six slaves in Bedford county's southern district, and ten in the northern district.

 Shortly before his wife's death in 1846 after a protracted illness of several months, they moved to Franklin County, Alabama in the Russell Valley and lived in the household of their daughter Betsey, who had married William Drake.
 Her sister Eliza had married Capt.
 Neely Drake and moved to Pickens County, Alabama.
 Their sister Permelia had married Andrew Drake but predeceased her mother, dying in childbirth in 1829.